 Benin’s government is actively transforming its economy, shifting from traditional sectors toward industrialization and sustainable energy.
 This national ambition is laid out in the country’s Development Plan and implemented by agencies like the Investment and Export Promotion Agency (APIEx).

 The goal is to create a stable, predictable, and highly attractive environment for private investment.
-For solar manufacturers, this support builds a foundation of security, reducing financial risk and bureaucratic hurdles.
+For solar manufacturers, this support builds a foundation of security, reducing both financial risk and bureaucratic hurdles.
 The establishment of the Glo-Djigbé Industrial Zone (GDIZ) is a tangible result of this commitment, offering world-class infrastructure and a streamlined regulatory process for industrial projects.

 Decoding Benin’s Investment Code: Key Financial Benefits

 The Investment Code of the Republic of Benin provides a structured framework of incentives for qualifying projects.
-These benefits are designed to significantly reduce the initial and ongoing costs of establishing a factory.
+These are designed to significantly reduce the initial and ongoing costs of establishing a factory.

 Tax Exemptions During the Investment & Setup Phase